-Samples of coursework are cross-moderated by another member of staff.
+Samples of coursework are cross-moderated by another member of staff before marks are finalised and released to students.
 The External Examiners also scrutinise coursework especially in cases where an individual has failed a module.

 Unless otherwise instructed by a module co-ordinator, we mark all coursework anonymously.
 For this reason, it is important that you do not include any personally identifying information in your submission.
 Please do not put your name or student number on the front sheet or in a header or footer to the document.